 This certificate will give participants an insight into digital fabrication which is underpinning a technological and manufacturing revolution.
 Covering a range of technologies the course will look in a critical way at issues of localisation, personalisation, flexibility and sustainability.
 It is a 12 week course consisting of 3 modules, totalling 24 ECTS credits.
-The course is a part-time daytime course, Monday to Friday.
+The course is a part-time daytime course, 3 days per week.

 Module 1: Fab Learning Portfolio

 This is a studio-based module held in Fab Lab Limerick (Limerick City Centre) equipping students with practical skills, while challenging their design thinking.